smallStall/JokesAppUsingSupabaseAndWorkers/README.md

 # Summary
-This is a Starter with Supabase, Remix, and Cloudflare Workers.
+Jokes App Remix tutorial using Supabase and Cloudflare Workers